 CHOOSE THE RIGHT RESORT

 If you are planing a vacation in Sharm el Sheikh, be sure that you choose the right resort.
 There are many fairytale hotels and resorts, so this is not going to be a tough job.
 Of course, it depends on your needs and tastes.
-I was in The Grand Hotel Sharm el Sheikh which is a 5* hotel and I can’t imagine how it would look like if the hotel was under 5*.
+I was in a 5* hotel and I can’t imagine how it would look like if the hotel was under 5*.
 Can’t complain about the hotel or about the room.
 I mean… look at this view.
 I’ve booked a junior suite and I didn’t regret this decision.
 First row, almost private pool, the view, friendly staff, comfortable and clean room.
 10/10.

 SAFETY IN EGYPT